EMPIRE COACH VOL. 1:

 With thinking like that… she was 100% right.

 “All the greats are way ahead of their time, so most people didn’t get them immediately.
-Floyd.
-Kanye.
+Pink Floyd.
+Eminem.
 Even Steve Jobs.
-Like Wiz says ‘So while you busy tryin to fit in, I’mma stand out / and view my life through this lens to see how it pans out.’ ”
+Like Kanye says ‘And if they hate then let ‘em hate / and watch the money pile up.’ ”

-Evie argued that her best-selling record was her worst-sung pop tune, while Jay’s hand produced a pen and pad from his pocket.
+Evie argued that her best-selling record was her worst-sung pop tune, while Jay’s hand produced a pen & pad from his pocket.

 J-Ryze cut her short & rifled off a sketch.